 The MiG-21bis was first experiment of AFormX in the field of VR simulators.

-The current commercial success of this simulator was totally unplanned and unexpected, as the project was designed as a purely internal learning project that was a lot of fun to build and fly.
+The current commercial success of this simulator was totally unplanned and unexpected, as the project was designed as a purely internal learning project.

 This choice of the MiG-21 as our entry project was based on two good reasons: